Funding opportunity

 Milestones allow us to mitigate risk and support potentially high-risk projects.

-Experimental medicine awards will typically have two milestones with specific success criteria that reflect major progress points and allow mechanistic hypotheses to be laid out and evaluated as the project progresses.
+Experimental medicine awards will typically have at least two milestones with specific success criteria that reflect major progress points and allow mechanistic hypotheses to be laid out and evaluated as the project progresses.

 Your milestones should also provide a realistic indication of timelines for key steps, such as regulatory steps, study team recruitment, participant recruitment, study completion and data analysis.